umeshnmenon/EVA4/S7/README.md

 `Python 3.x` is required to run this.
 However, running on a Google Colab on a GPU Runtime is highly recommended.

 ## How to Run
-Please run the Notebook 'eva_session7_assignment.ipynb'
+Please run the Notebook 'eva_session7_assignment.ipynb' to see the architecture in the Notebook itself.
+See 'eva_sesssion7.ipynb' for the modular method call.